 No one likes low-effort, superficial content.

 Google doesn't; updates like the EEAT (Experience, Expertise, Authoritativeness, and Trust) are making the search giant better at finding nuggets of real value.
-Buyers like CISOs and security architects don't either.
+CISOs and security architects don't either.

 False or boring content gets high bounce rates and is off-putting to actual experts.